IsaiTamilselvan/portfolio/README.md

 ## 🧑‍💻 About the Project

-This portfolio website is designed to represent my work, creativity, and technical journey.
-It includes sections for my **profile**, **team members**, and potentially future **projects** or collaborations.
+This portfolio website is designed to represent my work, creativity, It includes sections for my **profile**, **team members**, and potentially future **projects** or collaborations.

-The main goal is to provide an **interactive and responsive** site that highlights my development skills and allows others to connect with me easily.

 ---